Site Access Policies

 Technical Services Manager

 Structural Engineering and Earthquake Simulation Laboratory

 * While the key positions of SEESL will remain the same, the actual people holding those positions may be changed periodically.
 Check out our website for periodic updates.

 The mailing address of SEESL is:

 Structural Engineering and Earthquake Simulation Laboratory (SEESL)

 212 Ketter Hall, University at Buffalo, Buffalo, NY 14260-4300

-The SEESL laboratory follows the official schedule of University at Buffalo, including its holiday schedule or closure of the unversity due to weather.
+The SEESL laboratory follows the official schedule of University at Buffalo, including its holiday schedule or closure of the university due to weather or other unforeseen circumstances.
 The laboratory is operating 5 days a week between 8:00 am to 4:30 pm.
 Work after hours or weekends may be possible in special cases with prior approval of Technical Services Manager.
 Special safety restrictions and requirements will apply to such scheduling.

 Project Planning / Work Plan